sierrah154/Final_Project-Aves/README.md

 Our team will meet at least twice a week on Monday and Wednesday during class time via Zoom.
 We will likely also have a short meeting via Slack or Zoom each Sunday to ensure all required fields have been met for each Segment Due Date.

-## Roles
+## Distribution of Tasks

-Sierra- Square (GitHub Repository, Presentation, Dashboard Blueprint (Tableau)
+Sierra- GitHub Repository & Presentation Slides

 - GitHub: Maintain repository and ensure all information needed is included, accessable, and functional.

-- Presentation Slide Deck: Create draft for presentation in Google Slides.
+- Presentation Slide Deck: Add content that follows the rubric outline, making sure all requirements are met.
+Use Google Slides .
 Include information listed on rubric.

+Cristina- Machine Learning
+Type of Machine Learning: Supervised machine learning because we are classifying our results to see which bird species is present given the features.
+Model: After running different models the best accuracy scores came from the Decision Tree model.

+Catherine- Database, Dashboard, Website

-- Dashboard: Will be using Tableau for our Dashboard, but have not yet made the mock-up/blueprint.
+- Dashboard: Tableau storyboard/dashboard

-Cristina- Triangle (Machine Learning)

-Catherine- Circle (DataBase, Dashboard, Website)

 ----

 <h5><center>Updates coming soon...</center></h5>